eeshan03/Deep-Learning/variations1/README.md

 BE IT (2019 Course) || 414447: Lab Practice IV

-Welcome to the repository for your deep learning assignments.
-Below, you'll find details for each assignment, including the task description.

 ## Assignment 1: Study of Deep Learning Packages 📚

     Document the distinct features and functionality of deep learning packages, including TensorFlow, Keras, Theano, and PyTorch.